Hong Kong Film Award for Best Actress

 The Hong Kong Film Award for Best Actress is an award presented annually at the Hong Kong Film Awards (HKFA).
 It is given to honour an actress who has delivered an outstanding performance in a Hong Kong film.
 The 1st Hong Kong Film Awards ceremony was held in 1982, with no formal nomination procedure established; the award was given to Kara Wai for her role in My Young Auntie.
 After the first award ceremony, a nomination system was put in place whereby no more than five nominations are made for each category and each entry is selected through two rounds of voting.
 Firstly, prospective nominees are marked with a weight of 50% each from HKFA voters and a hundred professional adjudicators, contributing towards a final score with which the top five nominees advance to the second round of voting.
 The winner is then selected via a scoring process where 55% of the vote comes from 55 professional adjudicators, 25% from representatives of the Hong Kong Performing Artistes Guild and 20% from all other HKFA Executive Committee Members.

 Maggie Cheung holds the title of the most awards received having been honoured on 5 separate occasions.
 Sylvia Chang holds the record for the most nominated actress with 12 nominations.

 Winners and nominees

 In the following table award nominees are listed by year corresponding to the Hong Kong Film Awards' annual presentation ceremony.
 At the first incarnation of the ceremony in 1982 awards were presented to winners with no nominees selected.
 Thereafter, the winner is chosen from a list of nominees from the chosen category.

-Kara Wai was the first to win the award for her role in My Young Auntie (1981).
+Maggie Cheung won the award five times for A Fishy Story (1989), Center Stage (1991), Comrades: Almost a Love Story (1996), The Soong Sisters (1997) and In the Mood for Love (2000).

-Maggie Cheung won the award five times for her roles in A Fishy Story (1989), Center Stage (1991), Comrades: Almost a Love Story (1996), The Soong Sisters (1997) and In the Mood for Love (2000).
+Kara Wai won the award thrice for My Young Auntie (1981), At the End of Daybreak (2010) and Happiness (2017).

-Sylvia Chang won the award twice for her roles in Passion (1986) and Forever and Ever (2002).
+Sylvia Chang won the award twice for Passion (1986) and Forever and Ever (2002).

-Brigitte Lin was nominated for her role in Zu Warriors from the Magic Mountain as well as on three other occasions.
+Josephine Siao won the award twice for The Wrong Couples (1987) and Summer Snow (1995).